droxanas/Low-Turnover-Rebalancing-for-Sparse-Index-Tracking/README.md

 Small numerical differences can occur across machines because the production workflow contains stochastic MCMC steps, although the notebooks set random seeds and use fixed algorithmic settings for reproducibility.

-## Archived outputs
+## Archived CSV outputs

 The archived CSV files are included so that the tables and figures can be audited without rerunning the full production chains.

-- `outputs/construction/` contains construction-stage loss-scale calibration, selected-row, SAPG, FISTA, posterior-MALA, support-sensitivity, and floor-audit outputs.
+- `construction/` contains construction-stage loss-scale calibration, selected-row, SAPG, FISTA, posterior-MALA, support-sensitivity, and floor-audit outputs.
-- `outputs/maintenance/` contains full-horizon hold summaries, decisions, recovery states, candidate-level posterior diagnostics, complete and selected `Delta w` grid rows, MALA diagnostics, daily paths, and portfolio compositions.
+- `maintenance/` contains full-horizon hold summaries, decisions, recovery states, candidate-level posterior diagnostics, complete and selected `Delta w` grid rows, MALA diagnostics, daily paths, and portfolio compositions.
-- `outputs/comparisons/` contains the data used for the full-horizon tracking-error--turnover frontier figure.
+- `comparisons/` contains the data used for the full-horizon tracking-error--turnover frontier figure.
+- `data/` contains the processed return matrix, asset universe, and locked rolling-window definitions.
-- `outputs/csv_manifest.csv` describes the archived CSV files.
+- `csv_manifest.csv` describes the archived CSV files.
-- `outputs/checksums.csv` records SHA256 checksums for the archived CSV files.
+- `checksums.csv` records SHA256 checksums for the archived CSV files.

 ## Notes on interpretation